davidecallegaro/Deep_Air/README.md

-# Deep Air
-## Final project ESADE MSc Business Analytics.
+# Deep Air – A Smart City AI & Synthetic data Digital Twin solving the scalability & data problems

 Air pollution is a structural problem that sometimes can be episodic.
 Today there are several ways to measure air pollution.
 It can be described through air stations - points with high accuracy - or through satellite sense - e.g., S5p/tropomi with 5 km resolution.
 It can be described through simulations or even Land Use Regressions models (LURs) - e.g., Lobelia/isglobal.